-It can be very hard to know a loved one died alone in a hospital.
-Our minds might again and again imagine the very worst of what this was like for them, leaving us steeped in guilt.
+Guilt can be immense if a loved one or friend died far away or even alone.
+Our minds might again and again imagine the very worst of what this was like for them.

 1. A longer grief period.

-If a loss due to coronavirus does happen, not being able to be with your loved one as they pass, and not being able to access the mourning rituals of your culture might mean that the grief process stretches on even longer.
+Not being able to be with your loved one as they pass, and not being able to access the mourning rituals of your culture?
+Might mean that the grief process stretches on even longer.